* * SUWANNEE BANJO CAMP * *

-Come study 5-string banjo with some of today’s best players and teachers.
+Come study 5-string banjo in gorgeous natural surroundings with some of today’s best players and teachers.
 Our program features hands-on classes, demonstrations, and two big faculty concerts, and still leaves lots of time for jamming with your fellow banjo enthusiasts.
-SBC offers serious instruction in clawhammer, old-time fingerpicking, and bluegrass banjo styles.
-In addition, we offer introductions to both minstrel banjo and the west-African banjo ancestor known as akonting (ekonting) If you don’t have your own ekonting, contact us ahead of time and instruments can be provided.
+Suwannee Banjo Camp offers four levels of serious instruction in clawhammer, old-time fingerpicking, and bluegrass banjo styles.
+We also offer full-time programs in old-time fiddle and bluegrass guitar.

 Note: Clawhammer and old-time fingerpicking together are often referred to as old-time banjo.

 Suwannee Banjo Camp runs straight through from Thursday afternoon to Sunday afternoon.
 We offer nine class sessions — three on Friday, four on Saturday and two on Sunday.
 Each session is one hour and fifteen minutes long.
 There are staff concerts on both Friday and Saturday evenings; over the course of the weekend you’ll have the opportunity to hear our entire staff in concert.
 Rounding out the program are “demonstrations,” presentations, and staff-led bluegrass and old-time jams conducted at a variety of skill levels.
 For a full description of our program including classes, demonstrations, concerts, jams and other activities, see the Program menu item.
 For an overview, start with the About Our Program page.

 Just Posted, Our 2020 SBC PROGRAM SCHEDULE